vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 }
 ```

-This means that we need to depend on this group of fidl files named “story”.
+This means that we need to depend on this group of fidl files named 'story'.
 In
-our module’s `BUILD.gn`, we can add the dependency with the following syntax:
+our module's `BUILD.gn`, we can add the dependency with the following syntax:

 ```
 "//<dir>:<fidl_target_name>_dart"